Kagamma/tparted/README.md

 | xfs | :heavy_check_mark: | :heavy_check_mark: | | :heavy_check_mark: | :heavy_check_mark: |

 *In case of btrfs, for now the app doesn't deal with multi disk array.
+**You can only set label during the creation of the partition.

 ## Install